CMU-SAFARI/ramulator/README.md

 ## Usage

-Ramulator supports three different usage modes.
+Ramulator supports four different usage modes.

 1. **Memory Trace Driven:** Ramulator directly reads memory traces from a file, and simulates only the DRAM subsystem.
 Each line in the trace file